enzoleo/Limbo/docs/Readme.md

 ~~~~~~~~~~~~~~~~

 After installation, it is strongly recommended to export LIMBO_DIR to the path where Limbo library is installed as an environment variable.

-## 2. Customize OPENBLAS options

-* There is a third party OpenBLAS required by some other third party packages, such as Csdp.
-OPENBLAS option is used to control whether compiling these packages.

-If you do not need these packages, set -DOPENBLAS=0 (default);
-otherwise, set -DOPENBLAS=1.
-The default version of OpenBLAS is not very stable for cross platforms, which often results in compiling errors.
-OpenBLAS is integrated as a submodule which fetch source code from remote repository.
-If you already have OpenBLAS in the directory, simply run "git submodule update" to fetch the latest version in the submodule directory.

 # FAQ {#FAQ}